DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/create-a-dashboard.md

 ---
-title: Creating a Dashboard
+title: Create a Dashboard
 author: Natalia Kazakova
 legacyId: 117922
 ---
-# Creating a Dashboard
+# Create a Dashboard
 The Web dashboard allows you to embed the user interface required for creating dashboards at runtime.

 You can create a new dashboard in two ways.